Isoplanatic patch

-The isoplanetic patch is defined as an arbitrary area of the sky over which the path length of incoming electromagnetic waves (such as light or radio waves) only varies by a relatively small amount relative to their wavelength.
+The isoplanatic patch is defined as an arbitrary area of the sky over which the path length of incoming electromagnetic waves (such as light or radio waves) only varies by a relatively small amount relative to their wavelength.
 Typically this area is measured by angular size.
 Poor seeing or a larger telescope aperture will decrease the size of a patch.
 Thus, the patch size varies inversely with the Fried parameter and the telescope's angular resolution.
 In order to correct for atmospheric distortion, telescopes fitted with adaptive optics use a bright light source such as a laser to identify the properties of a patch in the area of interest.